tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_9_Discovery_Navigating_Results_Tab.md

 You can observe that the options in the drop-down list change to only include the letter(s) or number(s) you entered into the field.

-Enter your search criteria and press the Return key on your keyboard.
+Enter your search criteria and select a parameter that displays in the list.
 The Results List displays all discovery search returns that contain a **Column** name pattern containing **email**.

 ![image](/articles/DPM/images/Figure_93_Discovery_Results_Filtered.png)